continuedev/amplified.dev/how-to-be-prepared/metrics.md

 # 3. Measure and improve system metrics

-If we want developers to be amplified, they need to understand how the AI software development system works and know if changes they make to it lead to better outcomes or not.
+Amplified developers must understand how the AI software development system works and have the information to decide if their changes lead to better outcomes or not.

 **Actions to take now**